Square Payroll vs QuickBooks Payroll: Which Is Best & Why

 HR Advisory Services | Paid add-on | Included in Elite plan |

 When comparing Square Payroll vs QuickBooks Payroll for HR and employee benefits, QuickBooks squeaks ahead because its higher tiers include access to HR support (through Mineral).
 Premium and Elite plan holders can get customizable job descriptions and onboarding checklists.
 In addition, Elite users are granted access to a personal HR Adviser they can call to consult regarding employee issues and ask for assistance in creating policies and handbooks.
-With Square, you need to pay extra to get similar HR services via its partner, Bambee.
+With Square, you need to pay extra to get similar HR services.

 In terms of employee benefits, Square Payroll and QuickBooks Payroll are closely matched.
-Both offer health insurance through SimplyInsured, 401(k) through Guideline, and workers’ comp through AP Intego.
+Both offer health insurance, 401(k) plans, and workers’ compensation.
 Employees can also enroll in benefits online through their employee portal.
-With Square Payroll, however, employers using non-partners for benefits have to send the payments themselves.
+With Square Payroll, however, employers using nonpartners for benefits have to send the payments themselves.
 In comparison, QuickBooks Payroll sends payments directly to the providers.

 When to Consider Square Payroll